benjaminJohnson2204/icpc.ucsd.edu/content/_index.md

 [North America Championship](https://nac.icpc.global/) and eventually to the [World Finals](<(https://icpc.global/)>).

 {{< figure src="/images/socal_2023.jpg" alt="SoCal 2023" width="975px" title="UCSD Teams at SoCal Regional 2023">}}

-# Upcoming Events

-- In Fall Quarter 2024, weekly meetings will be **every Tuesday from 6 p.m. to 8 p.m. at CSE basement B260**.
-At each meeting, we learn and practice a new algorithm/data structures concept through practice competition problems.